arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-lora/content.md

 **Sending a Downlink Message**

-Come back to the Device Overview page, and scroll to the Downlink section.
+Downlink messages can be sent from the Device Overview page, just scroll down to the Downlink section.

 You can use the same ASCII to Hex tool to convert a string into a sequence of bytes; i.e. convert

-"Hi MKR WAN!"
+"Hi Portenta!"

-from Text to Hexadecimal: the result will be
+from Text to Hexadecimal the result is:

-"48 69 20 4d 4b 52 20 57 41 4e 21"

 Copy the result into the Payload field and set: